matus-barta/personal-web/src/routes/blog/development-of-personal-web-with-svelte-and-tailwind.md

 img_transparent: false
 ---

+## My choices

 This web was build with SvelteKit with Typescript and Tailwind CSS.
 The easiest choice was [Tailwind CSS](https://tailwindcss.com/) it is just awesome and easy to use CSS framework with really nice [documentation](https://tailwindcss.com/docs/).
 The choice of [Typescript](https://www.typescriptlang.org/) was based on that I am using Typescript on backend on my other project [OpenRMM](/projects) and I don't like JS (who does?...) but right now, Typescript in small frontend project looks more like chore.

 Now to he hardest choice was the frontend framework.
 I chose [SvelteKit](https://kit.svelte.dev/).
 You asking why not [React](https://reactjs.org/)/[Next.js](https://nextjs.org/) or other bigger frameworks?
-Well, I am no web dev I am just hobbyist, I did some research about the most popular frameworks, React and [Vue](https://vuejs.org/) come really often but they are huge and kinda complicated.
+Well, I am no web dev I am just hobbyist, I did some research about the most popular frameworks, React and [Vue.js](https://vuejs.org/) come really often but they are huge and kinda complicated.
 Then I found Svelte and SvelteKit ([check this if you want to know the difference](https://www.youtube.com/watch?v=IKhtnhQKjxQ)), It has really nice enthusiastic community and it was often described as "easier" framework to work with.
 So I checked few tutorials on YT and I really liked it.
 So I started with instructions bellow.

+## SvelteKit, Typescript, Tailwind combo setup

-In the terminal I run there commands to create new project (you need to have node and NPM installed).
+In the terminal I did run there commands to create new project (you need to have node.js and NPM installed).
 [Check this how to install & update Node](/blog/best-way-to-manage-nodejs).

 **First I started with SvelteKit with TypeScript template**